Xiagang: Economic legacy

-Political Legacy
+Political legacy

 Though many Xiagang protests were apolitical, their claims did pose a direct challenge to the Constitution of the Chinese Communist Party, which claims that the party is led by the working class.
 To deal with this criticism and maintain stability, the government utilised a mix of force and concessions, instructing local officials to avoid coercion when possible.

 The organisers of unequivocally political protests against Xiagang policies were subject to selective arrests and detentions, such as Yao Fuxin in Liaoyang.
-Having failed to protect these protesters, the official, state run All-China Federation of Trade Unions (ACFTU) was widely criticised by workers, both for lacking independence and for its ineffectiveness in defending workers's rights.
+Having failed to protect these protesters, the official, state-run All-China Federation of Trade Unions (ACFTU) was widely criticised by workers, both for lacking independence and for its ineffectiveness in defending workers's rights.
 Protesters have since perceived the ACFTU as a conduit of the Party's goals to preserve stability, failing to truly fulfill its duty to protect workers.

-In Popular Culture
+Popular culture

+Cinematography

 The era of Xiagang has been a recurring subject in contemporary Chinese literature and cinema.
-Critically acclaimed films such as The Piano in a Factory (2010), So Long, My Son (2019), and the television dramas of A Lifelong Journey (2022) and The Long Season (2023) explore in depth the hope and despair experienced by working-class families in the aftermath of large-scale layoffs from SOEs.
+Critically acclaimed films such as The Piano in a Factory (钢的琴, 2010), So Long, My Son (地久天长, 2019), and the television dramas of A Lifelong Journey (人世间, 2022) and The Long Season (漫长的季节, 2023) explore in depth the hope and despair experienced by working-class families in the aftermath of large-scale layoffs from SOEs.
 These cultural depictions reflect the profound psychological and social consequences of China's economic reforms in late-1990s.

+Music

+Omnipotent Youth Society, on the left is bassist Ji Geng (姬赓), and on the right is lead vocalist Dong Yaqian (董亚千).

+Omnipotent Youth Society (万能青年旅店), the Chinese indie rock band formed in Shijiazhuang, a city whose once-prominent pharmaceutical and heavy industrial base was severely affected by state-owned enterprise reforms, has been widely interpreted as reflecting the social atmosphere of post-industrial Northern China following mass layoffs of the Xiagang period.
+Their lyrics frequently depict economic stagnation, unemployment, and the erosion of traditional working-class identities, all of which were common consequences of SOE restructuring in cities across the Northeast and North China Plain.
+Although the band does not reference Xiagang explicitly, critics have described their music as capturing the dislocation and disillusionment experienced by a generation during and after the layoffs.

+Cuisine

+After Xiagang, many unemployed workers in the Northeast entered the catering and retail industries because of their low threshold, low cost, fast capital recovery and flexible time schedule.
+They invented the now famous street foods (小吃: xiaochi) such as kaojijia (烤鸡架: grilled chicken frame) in Shenyang, Northeast-style shaokao inspired by Uyghur kawap from Xinjiang, and malatang (麻辣烫) recreated from the original Sichuan recipe.